Learn By Doing Lab Frequently Asked Questions

 No, the LBDL is completely free!

-4. How many 5th-8th grade students can I bring to the Learn By Doing Lab?
+4. How many students can I bring to the Learn By Doing Lab?

-Each Lab day we can accept 100 students.
+Each Thursday/Friday Lab day we can accept 100 5th-8th grade students and Wednesday Lab day we can accept 60 3rd-4th grade students.
 If you would like to bring more than that, be aware that your group will be split over multiple days.
 If you have certain splitting preferences, please notate them in your registration application.

 5. Is transportation provided?

-No, however we do provide free parking passes!
-There will be designated parking for busses and additional cars.
+No, there will be designated parking for busses and we will provide parking availability.

 6. How many chaperones are required?